stefan-xyz/mcp-server-runescape/README.md

 - Shout out to the rs/wiki team for the docs and API.

-If this helps you out in anyway when scaping and you would like to support me, feel free to buy me a flat white :)
+If this helps you out in anyway when scaping and you would like to support me, feel free to

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/stefanxyz)